WizardKingZ/WizardKingZ.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

+<p>Johnew Zhang (张俊琪) is a Financial Services/FinTech investor at CPP Investments, focusing on sub-investment grade private credit opportunities, including structured credit, corporate credit, platform equity investments, public L/S equities, and fund investments in the FinTech and Financial Services sectors across North America and Latin America.
+Additionally, he sourced and evaluated esoteric and uncorrelated asset classes such as media rights and insurance assets.
+He contributed to firm-wide data-driven investing initiatives and market mapping for the blockchain and crypto investment space. </p>

+<p>Before CPP Investments, he worked as an actuarial professional specializing in Reserving, Product & Pricing, and Advanced Analytics in the Property & Casualty industry.
+He also has experience in mobile software development.</p>

+<p>Outside work, he enjoys traveling for nature and culture, playing and watching sports, investing, and reading non-fiction.
+He is a Boston Celtics and Coldplay fan.</p>

-<p>Johnew Zhang (张俊琪) is a Financial Services/FinTech investor at the CPP Investments.
-He holds a M.S. degree in Financial Economics from the Columbia Business School, and a B.Math. degree in Mathematical Finance from the University of Waterloo.
-He is also a member of the Society of Actuaries, the Casualty Actuary Society and the International Association of Quantitative Finance. </p>
+<p>He holds a BMath in Mathematical Finance from the University of Waterloo and an MSci in Financial Economics from Columbia Business School.
+His academic interests include Asset Pricing, Corporate Finance Theory, Bayesian Inference, and Machine Learning, with relevant publications on portfolio management.
+He is also a member of the Society of Actuaries, the Casualty Actuary Society, and the International Association of Quantitative Finance. </p>

-<p>He is passionate about solving investment problems using model-based and data-driven approaches.
-He believes that models should be constructed based on fundamental economic intuition and validated by real-world data so that we can characterize proper risk premiums and alpha.</p>

-He also believes,

->"Estimation" suggests a Bayesian approach to data, while "testing" suggests a classical approach.
-I prefer estimation since I think researchers who want to test often choose models that are more specific than the economics require.
-They talk of adding restrictions for no reason other than making their models easier to reject.

 <h2>Research Interests</h2>

 <ul class="skill-list">
-	<li>Asset Pricing</li>
+	<li>Empirical/Theoretical Asset Pricing</li>
+	<li>Empirical/Theoretical Corporate Finance</li>
 	<li>Game Theory</li>
 	<li>Bayesian Inference</li>
 	<li>Machine Learning</li>